What’s left on Seahawks’ free agent to-do list? Resolving Clowney’s situation and adding running backs and quarterbacks

 2, Adding another defensive tackle?

 The Seahawks have five players listed as defensive tackles under contract — Jarran Reed, Poona Ford, Bryan Mone, Demarcus Christmas and Nazair Jones.
-What else the Seahawks think they may need to add at that spot may depend on their confidence in the progress of Mone, who is entering his second season, and the health of Christmas (who sat out all of last year with a back injury) and Jones, who missed last year with a knee injury.
+What else the Seahawks think they might need to add at that spot might depend on their confidence in the progress of Mone, who is entering his second season, and the health of Christmas, who sat out all of last year with a back injury, and Jones, who missed last year with a knee injury.

 Seattle lost Al Woods, who signed with the Jaguars.

-If Seattle thinks Jones and Christmas will be ready and Mone can take a big step up in year two, then maybe the Seahawks are okay there.
+If Seattle thinks Jones and Christmas will be ready and Mone can take a big step up in year two, then maybe the Seahawks are OK there.

 But it seems as if adding another veteran such as Woods might be in order, maybe taking a shot on a player such as former Raven and Eagle Timmy Jernigan or Xavier Williams, who played last year with the Chiefs.